AhmedGamil/Greeting/readme.md

 ## Introduction

-  - Greeting microservice is used to return message to specific account type.
+  - Greeting microservice is used to return greeting message based on account type.
   - this microservice is built using springboot and is packaged in jar and docker image.
   - the tests is built using <a href="http://rest-assured.io/">rest-assured</a> library